Gospel of Matthew: Setting

 Most scholars view the gospel of Matthew as a work of the second generation of Christians, though it draws on the memory of the first generation of Jesus's disciples.
 For these early Christians the defining event was the destruction of Jerusalem and the Temple by the Romans in 70 AD in the course of the First Jewish–Roman War (66–73 AD); from this point on, what had begun with Jesus of Nazareth as a Jewish messianic movement became an increasingly gentile phenomenon which would evolve in time into a separate religion.
+Other scholars hold that the historical Jesus had already predicted that the Jerusalem Temple would be destroyed.
 The author appears to have written for a community of Greek-speaking Jewish Christians located probably in Syria; Antioch, the largest city in Roman Syria and the third largest city in the empire, is often proposed.
-Other scholars hold that the historical Jesus had already predicted that the Jerusalem Temple would be destroyed.
+Alternatively, towns in Galilee such as Sepphoris or Tiberias, or adjacent regions such as Transjordan, could also fit.

 The community to which Matthew belonged, like many 1st-century Christians, was still part of the larger Jewish community.
 The relationship of Matthew to this wider world of Judaism remains a subject of study and contention, the principal question being to what extent, if any, Matthew's community had cut itself off from its Jewish roots.
 It is evident from the gospel that there was conflict between Matthew's group and other Jewish groups, and it is generally agreed that the root of the conflict was the Matthew community's belief in Jesus as the Messiah and authoritative interpreter of the law, as one risen from the dead and uniquely endowed with divine authority.